 Stephanie has successfully argued and tried cases in state and federal courts and been a member of the trial team in several notable cases.
 Most recently, Stephanie was part of the team that secured a $151 million verdict for Travaris “Tre” Smith who was left paralyzed after the 1998 Ford Explorer he was riding in crashed and rolled over.
 The jury agreed with Smith in finding that Ford failed to meet its own safety guidelines for the Explorer’s rollover resistance requirement and attempted to cover up the vehicle’s defective design.
 Stephanie also helped secure an $18.79 million verdict in Colin Lacy v.
-Empire Truck Sales, which involved an $18.79 million dollar verdict on behalf of our client who was paralyzed as the result of a mechanic shop’s grossly negligent maintenance of his 18-wheeler.
+Empire Truck Sales.
+Our client was paralyzed as the result of a mechanic shop’s grossly negligent maintenance of his 18-wheeler.

 Stephanie is admitted to practice in all Alabama state and federal courts and the United States Supreme Court.
 She is a member of the Montgomery County Bar Association, the Attorneys Information Exchange Group, the Alabama Association for Justice and the American Association for Justice.
 She is currently serving her second year on the Alabama State Bar’s Lawyer University Task Force, which works to educate Alabama lawyers on growing legal trends.
 Stephanie is the immediate past President of the Alabama Head Injury Foundation’s Montgomery Chapter.

 Stephanie graduated summa cum laude from Troy University in 2007 with a double major in political science and psychology.
 Before starting law school, she worked as a crisis counselor with the Federal Emergency Management Agency during the Enterprise, Alabama, tornado recovery efforts.
 Stephanie graduated Summa Cum Laude from Faulkner University’s Thomas Goode Jones School of Law in May 2011.
 While in law school, she received ten Best Paper Awards and the Best Advocate Award in Trial Advocacy.
 She served as a senior editor on the Faulkner Law Review and as a senior member of the Board of Advocates.